 You may have heard about The Great Resignation in the news of late.
-Our Managing Director, Kate Prior, was interviewed on 30 September by ABC Radio’s Dan Boucher in Canberra on the topic, from both employer and employee perspectives, focusing on the ACT market.
+Our Chief Executive Officer, Kate Prior, was interviewed on 30 September by ABC Radio’s Dan Boucher in Canberra on the topic, from both employer and employee perspectives, focusing on the ACT market.

 Also on the program was behavioural scientist Aaron McEwan, from global research and advisory firm Gartner, who said The Great Resignation movement is another ramification of COVID-19, which is causing ripples that are difficult to predict.